The topic of my little posting today will be quite banal. It is Europe. Are you familiar with limericks of Edward Lear? Here is one:

 What gives pleasure to the id?
 Let me come up with some examples:

-- Greece bashing (remember certain head of international organization, not the OECD, who – when asked about compassion with Greece – said: I think more of the little kids in a little village in Niger.
-As far Athens are concerned I think of all the people who are trying to escape tax all the time).
+- Greece bashing (remember the certain head of an international organization, not the OECD, who – when asked about compassion with Greece – said: I think more of the little kids in a little village in Niger.
+As far Athens is concerned I think of all the people who are trying to escape tax all the time).

 - Germany bashing (This is not European Germany they want but German Europe)